laminemessaci/BankApi/README.md

 Argent Bank is a full-stack banking web application built with the MERN (MongoDB, Express.js, React, Node.js) stack.

+- [Live Demo](https://bank-7t70.onrender.com/): Explore a live demo of the site.

 ## Backend Dependencies

 - [bcrypt](https://www.npmjs.com/package/bcrypt): Used for password hashing and validation.